At a Glance: The Zen Approach to Ending Emotional Eating

 You may have heard of “Food Noise“—that constant, nagging internal monologue obsessing over a craving.

 Hypnosis is the clinical tool we use to turn the volume down on that noise.
 It is a state of focused relaxation where your brain enters Alpha and Theta wave states.
-Studies published in the International Journal of Clinical and Experimental Hypnosis have shown that hypnotherapy can significantly increase long-term weight loss success by addressing subconscious behavioral patterns (Kirsch, 1996).
+Studies published in the International Journal of Clinical and Experimental Hypnosis have shown that hypnotherapy can significantly increase long-term weight loss success by addressing subconscious behavioral patterns (Kirsch et al., 1995; Kirsch, 1996) — in the 1995 meta-analysis, hypnotherapy participants lost roughly twice the weight of behavioral-treatment-only groups and maintained it at a two-year follow-up.

 In this state, your mind is more “plastic”—meaning it’s easier to: